 Find the Right Saddle for Your Blueridge® Acoustic Guitar

 Are you searching for a Blueridge steel-string acoustic guitar saddle?
-Although similar to many Martin guitars, Blueridge Guitars use saddles that are often about one mm longer and about 0.7 mm thicker.
+Although similar to many Martin guitars in many ways, Blueridge Guitars nevertheless use saddles that are typically either shorter or longer, as well as 0.5 to 0.7 mm thicker than the common drop-in Martin style saddles are.
 As such, using a Martin style saddle on a Blueridge is unlikely to work.
 This guide provides tips for finding the correct saddle size for your Blueridge steel-string acoustic guitar.

 Although this guide will help, we suggest that you also measure your guitar’s bridge saddle slot for a proper fit.
 If you are not the guitar’s original owner, someone may have installed a different saddle, adjusted the saddle slot, or even installed a different bridge or neck at some time, thus producing different specs from the factory’s original specs.